Andrea Fábrega

 each thrown on a full-sized wheel

-I was so proud to have this exhibit!
+I was so proud to have this solo exhibit!

 The Rise, Fall, and Rebirth of a ceramic artist at The U